District Attorney

 FAQs

-1. Once the case is filed with our office, a victim/witness specialist will be assigned to you.
-Their job is to help you understand what is happening in the case and to connect you with resources in the community to support you during this time.
-Victim/witness specialists are required to inform you about important events at various stages of the court process.
-Specialists assigned to cases communicate with victims in different ways: in person, by phone, or through mail/email.
+Once the case is filed with our office, a victim/witness specialist will be assigned to you.
+The victim/witness specialists' job is to help you understand what is going on in the case as well as to refer you to resources within the community to help meet your needs during this time.
+Victim/witness specialists are mandated to notify you of various critical stage events throughout the court process.
+Specialists assigned to cases communicate with victims in a number of ways: In person, by phone, or by mail/email.

 If you are subpoenaed to testify in court you will take the witness stand, be sworn in, and sit down.
 The witness stand is located in an area near the bench, which is where the judge sits, and across from the jury box, where a jury sits in the case of a jury trial.
 The defendant and his/her attorney(s) sit at a table nearby.
 You do not need to look at the defendant but he or she will be present throughout your testimony.
 A defendant is not allowed to make any sort of contact with you, verbally or through facial expressions, and is not permitted to intimidate you in any way.
 If you feel as though you are being intimidated by the defendant, please tell the victim/witness specialist or the prosecutor.
 See a diagram of a generic courtroom layout.
 Things to remember when testifying: